Mrivera104/NES_refgenome/Genetic_Diversity/Variant Calling.md

 Now that we have those files situated, we can go ahead and perform the variant calling process using GATK.
 This will take a while, so be warned!

     gatk HaplotypeCaller -I SRR25478315_bridgetrim_sorted_duplMarked_SM.bam -R 20230202.mMirAng1.NCBI.hap1.fasta -ERC GVCF -O SRR25478315_bridgetrim.g.vcf.gz
+Finally, we can filter by snp read depth and quality

 And there you have it! :) yippee